 Power of attorney

-At Wollens Solicitors our Power of Attorney Lawyers can handle the preparation and administration of LPAs.
-We believe that people should be encouraged to grant lasting powers of attorney which will be invaluable if they should ever lose mental capacity.
+Our specialist lawyers can handle the preparation and administration of LPAs.
+We believe everyone should be encouraged to grant lasting powers of attorney, which will be invaluable if they should ever lose mental capacity.

 Our experienced team can guide you through the entire LPA process, including: